javascript-programming/jaav-tm/README.md

 ### Console webclient

-Open the Chrome console on http://localhost:3000/page.
+Open the Chrome console on http://localhost:3000/page if you want to use the module version.
 If all is running correctly you will see the 'Hello localhost' message.

-* note: use Chrome for using the module files else use http://localhost:3000/page/dist
+* note: The bundles page is found on root http://localhost:port

 ##### Wallet functions